zunnzunn/vue-ganttastic/README.md

         npm install -g @vue/cli
         npm install -g @vue/cli-service-global
       ```
-  3. <code>Playground.vue</code> is a dedicated Vue SFC where all    Vue-Ganttastic components can be
+  3. <code>Playground.vue</code> is a dedicated Vue SFC where all    Vue-Ganttastic features can be
      played around with and tested out.
 Get it running using:
       ```
         vue serve src/Playground.vue